There are as many causes of headaches as there are types of headaches.

 From Travell and Simons' Myofascial Pain and Dysfunction

 Jaw clenching or bruxing commonly results in headaches, neck, or shoulder pain.
-A splint protects your teeth and the temporomandibular joint (TMJ), but does not prevent tension in muscles that cause pain and headaches.
+A splint from your dentist protects your teeth and the temporomandibular joint (TMJ), but does not prevent tension in muscles that cause pain and headache.

-Physiotherapy and Cranio-sacral treatment are effective for treating headaches.
-Therapy comprises of gentle hands-on treatment to release tight muscles, mobilise stiff joints, release compression on nerves, release tension in the jaw and restore movement of fluids within the spinal dura and cranium.
 We release jaw muscles internally if required, this is gentle.
 Releasing tight muscles of the jaw interrupts a feedback loop of tension causing more clenching; clenching causes tension, and tension causes clenching.

+For more severe headaches a very gentle technique called Cranio-sacral treatment is most effective.
+Therapy comprises of gentle hands-on treatment to release tight muscles, mobilise stiff joints, release compression on nerves, release tension in the jaw and restore movement of fluids within the spinal dura and cranium.

 Other physiotherapy treatments include stretching techniques, neural mobilisation, laser therapy, strengthening esp of the deep neck flexors, and postural and workplace set up advice.
 Exercises will be taught to restore muscle function.
 Methods of mindfulness and Yoga meditation also release stress to reduce jaw clenching.